RuterNo/ruterno.github.io/docs/packages.md

 ## Web Server

-Using nginx or some other proxy/webserver, point the root of the site to `/var/www/application`.
+Using nginx or some other proxy/webserver, point the root of the site to `/var/www/application` (or wherever $APPLICATION_ROOT points to).

 A very simple nginx configuration would be (for example by modifying /etc/nginx/conf.d/default.conf):